 Food can make or break a trip, especially in a touristic city like Rome, Italy.
 You just know there's an abundance of places trying to rip off tourists by offering bad food for higher prices than a Roman would pay.

-I was lucky when I visited the city as I had my friend Maria from Heart Rome who took me out each night and showed me where the good restaurants and takeaways were, but if you don’t know a local, there’s still another way to make sure you find at least some places where you can get proper food: take a food tour.
+I was lucky when I visited the city as I had my friend Maria from Heart Rome who took me out each night and showed me where the good restaurants and takeaways were, but if you don't know a local, there's still another way to make sure you find at least some places where you can get proper food and learn about Roman cuisine: take a food tour.

 Eating Europe Food Tours

-Eating Europe is a company that started out doing food tours in Rome.
-They rapidly expanded and now also provide tours in London, Amsterdam and Prague.
+Eating Europe is a company that started out doing food tours in Rome Italy as Eating Italy Tours.
+They rapidly expanded and now also provide tours in London, Amsterdam, and Prague.
 Their goal is to help visitors experience real local food in authentic shops and restaurants, often outside of the big touristic areas.
 A fan of Italian food, I was excited to take part in one of their Rome Food Tours.

 Eating Europe has two food tours in Rome.
-One takes place in the Trastevere neighborhood, the other in the Testaccio neighborhood.
-As I was already staying in Trastevere, I opted for the Testaccio tour.
+There is the Eating Italy Trastevere food tour that takes place in the Trastevere neighborhood and the Testaccio neighborhood food tour.
+As I was already staying in Trastevere, I opted for the Testaccio tour which lasted about four hours.

 I'm glad that I did because while Trastevere is known for its nice bars and the beautiful church of Santa Maria in Trastevere, Testaccio is a real residential area and I probably wouldn't have gone there if it wasn't for the tour.